SpreeTravel/spree_travel/README.md

 ###Important Note
 The Spree Travel project is a work in progress, and will suffer major changes.
-Please use it and keep a live feedback with the team by opening a [GitHub issue](https://github.com/openjaf/spree_travel/issues/new).
+Please use it and keep a live feedback with the team by opening a [GitHub issue](https://github.com/openjaf/spree_travel/issues/new), right now it only holds Hotel ProductType definition.

 Requirements
 ------------
 ### Rails and Spree
-Spree Travel now requires Rails version **>= 4.0** and a Spree version **>=2.3**.
+Spree Travel now requires Rails version **>= 4.0** and a Spree version **>=2.4**.

-Installation
+Set up a complete Spree instalation, be sure to execute the seeds.
+Example products are not necesary.

+Installation(use alternate, this one is not ready jet)
 ------------

 Spree Travel is not yet distributed as a gem, so it should be used in your app with a git reference or you can download the source and build the gem on your own.